 Magnifier and Light

-I like to use two kinds of magnifiers.
-A hand lens which is usually 1.5 to 4 inches in diameter and has a magnification power between 2X to 3X.
-This allows a general viewing of the coin's beauty and overall eye appeal.
-For more close-up analysis of a coins surface a jeweler's loupe that has a magnification power between 10X and 15X is ideal.
+Some coin collectors like to use two different kinds of magnifiers.
+The first is a hand-held lens, which is usually 1.5 to 4 inches in diameter and has a magnification power between 2X to 3X.
+This type of glass allows a general viewing of the coin's beauty and overall eye appeal.
+For more close-up analysis of the surface of a coin, a jeweler's loupe that has a magnification power between 10X and 15X is ideal.

 The first two books any coin collector should purchase are the U.S. Coins "Red Book" (A Guide Book of United States Coins) and The Official American Numismatic Association Grading Standards of United States Coins (ANA Grading Guide).
 The Red Book is the standard pricing guide for United States coins.
 It provides a brief history and description of all the United States coins ever minted.
 The other quintessential reference book is the ANA Grading Guide that provides a detailed description of every United States coin and how a grade is determined.

 The oils and acids from your skin can damage the delicate surface of any coin.
-This is especially important when handling uncirculated coins that have pristine surfaces.
-In order to keep the oils and acids on your fingers from contaminating your coins, gloves should be worn.
-Soft cotton gloves are preferred by most professional numismatists.
-An alternative to cotton gloves are powder-free latex or nitrile gloves that can be purchased at any drugstore.
+Using gloves is especially essential when handling uncirculated coins that have pristine surfaces.
+Wear gloves to keep the oils and acids on your fingers from contaminating your coins.
+Most professional numismatists prefer soft cotton gloves.
+An alternative to cotton gloves is powder-free latex or nitrile gloves that can be purchased at any drugstore.

 Pad or Soft Cloth

 Finally, many coins are damaged by being dropped onto hard surfaces.
-As a measure of safety, you should always work over a soft pad or cloth that will cushion your coin in case it's dropped.
+As a measure of safety, you should always work over a soft pad or cloth that will cushion your coin in case you drop your coin.
 Additionally, the pad or cloth will prevent your coin from rolling onto the floor and further damaging it.
 Remember, there are many different ways to protect, preserve and store your coin collection